felixlaplante/spectral-bridges-pypi/README.md

 ## Speed

-Starting with version 1.0.0, Spectral Bridges not only utilizes FAISS's efficient k-means implementation but also employs SimSIMD for centroid initialization.
-This combination results in a 2-3 times speed improvement.
+Starting with version 1.0.0, Spectral Bridges not only utilizes FAISS's efficient k-means implementation but also employs SimSIMD for centroid initialization isntead of scikit-learn.
+This combination results in a small 1.1 times speed improvement.

 ## Installation